bytepointer/CubicCastlesExternal/readme.md

 - anti hit

 # CONTACT
-- If you have any question or problem ask to me in my Discord: bytepointer
+- If you have any problems or questions, talk with me in Discord: bytepointer